Dash0 Kubernetes Operator

 key: token

-Since the name dash0-authorization-secret and the key token are the defaults, this secretRef could have also been written as follows:
+With these defaults in mind, the secretRef could have also been written as follows:

 apiVersion: operator.dash0.com/v1alpha1